dakadkart/xyz-documentation/docs/cli/topics/index.md

 The CLI will immediately try to *verify* if the entries can be used to log into HERE XYZ and report back to you accordingly.

+> #### Info
-!!! question "Where is my login information stored?"
+> Question: Where is my login information stored?

-    Don't worry, the information entered is safely stored and encrypted on your local machine (if you are curious, look for a file called `.herecli` in your home directory which contains the configuration data)
+> Don't worry, the information entered is safely stored and encrypted on your
+> local machine (if you are curious, look for a file called `.herecli` in your
+> home directory which contains the configuration data).

 To learn more about the HERE CLI's advanced options, take a look at the [detailed tutorial](https://developer.here.com/tutorials/using-the-xyz-cli/).